 4. Write some “viral” content

 One of the best ways to “game the system” and get a bunch of traffic and engagement is to create content that goes viral.
+You first need to develop a content seo strategy to follow.
 That involved learning the algorithms of search engines and various social media channels and hacking it.
 One of my favorite examples of this is Josh Fechter’s strategy to hack LinkedIn – which got him over 25 million views on his posts.